 There are many variations of kimchee and of the vegetables that are included; some recipes use carrots, radishes, cabbage or bok choy rather than cabbage and there are kimchee recipes that include dried shrimp or fish.

 If making kimchee seems intimidating, give it a chance and you will find it is easier than you think.
 Be adventurous and make up a batch.
 It isn’t a difficult process and it is a fun project.

-Our recipe has been adapted from Chowhond, and it is a basic kimchee recipe that includes Napa cabbage, daikon radish, lots of garlic, scallions, dried bonita flakes and a red pepper powder they call kochukaru.
+Our recipe is a basic kimchee recipe that includes Napa cabbage, daikon radish, lots of garlic, scallions, dried bonita flakes and a red pepper powder called gochugaru.
 A little sugar gives the fermentation process a boost.
 It is an easy recipe that gives you mind-blowing, authentic flavors of Korean Kimchee.

 The ingredients are mixed together, put into a crock if you have one, or a glass container with a lid.
 Be sure to leave the lid loose so the fermenting gasses can escape.
 Just don’t use plastic as it stains and the odor is difficult to remove.
 The mixture will also stain your hands and I use some exam gloves when I mix this up.

 The mix is allowed to ferment at room temperature in a dark area for several days.
-As the mixture begins to ferment it will bubble up and if the lid is not tight, it will bubble over the top.
+As the mixture begins to ferment it will bubble up and over the top.
 The first time I made kimchee I had a big mess in my cupboard, and I have learned to set the container in a dish with sides.